MITRECND/chopshop/README.md

 Description
 ===========
-Chopshop is a MITRE developed framework to aid analysts in the creation and execution of pynids based decoders and detectors of APT tradecraft.
+ChopShop is a MITRE developed framework to aid analysts in the creation and execution of pynids based decoders and detectors of APT tradecraft.

-Note that chopshop is still in beta and is dependant on libnids/pynids for the majority of its underlying functionality.
+Note that ChopShop is still in beta and is dependant on libnids/pynids for the majority of its underlying functionality.

-Using Chopshop
+Using ChopShop
 ==============
-Chopshop consists of a python script that is run on the command line.
+ChopShop consists of a python script that is run on the command line.
 It requires Python 2.6+ and pynids to be installed[1].
 It also requires "modules" to be created that do the processing of network data.
-Chopshop, by itself, does not do any processing of pcap data -- it provides the facilities for the modules to do so.
+ChopShop, by itself, does not do any processing of pcap data -- it provides the facilities for the modules to do so.

-[1]: There is a known issue when running chopshop on Ubuntu where the version of pynids obtained via apt causes an ImportError.
+[1]: There is a known issue when running ChopShop on Ubuntu where the version of pynids obtained via apt causes an ImportError.
 Per https://bugs.launchpad.net/ubuntu/+source/python-nids/+bug/795991, this issue affects some variants of at least 11.10 and 12.04.
 A workaround is to compile pynids from source which can be obtained from http://jon.oberheide.org/pynids/.

-Chopshop provides the following arguments:
+ChopShop provides the following arguments:

 <pre>
 usage: chopshop [options] ["bpf filter"] "list ; of ; modules"